 Adding a shade may be in order, especially if you live in a country with plenty of sun exposure.
 Likewise, adding a screen may also necessary for more privacy and this is the perfect way to introduce a three-dimensional pattern (i.e. a horizontal/vertical slat screen) and hence, more depth.

 Next, use the necessary accessories to create this mood.
 Planters, racks, shelves, wreaths, pillows and throws are just some of the things – decor that go into decorating any outdoor space.
-Opt for weather-proof furniture like rattan and wicker (see this post here for some beautiful inspiration on rattan furniture).
-And do use a color scheme to emphasize your theme and enhance your style.
+Opt for weather-proof furniture like rattan and wicker.
+Obviously, sticking to a color scheme will further emphasize your theme and enhance your style.

-Now, a thing to keep in mind speaking of a color scheme is that your plants will come in many different shades of green.
+Since I just mentioned a color scheme, a thing to keep in mind is that your plants can also be a part of it.
+That’s because your plants may come in many different shades of green.
 Therefore, you’ll need to decide whether you want to follow a tone-on-tone approach with the rest of your scheme or create juxtapositions with bold pops of color.
 These are the two typical approaches, but of course many more lie in between this range.

 Finally, the lighting is the tip of the design pyramid.
 It is crucial for any green space.
 It helps to set the “mood” you’re after.
 For instance, when you use more light then the effect of an extra “room” is created when looking outside.
 Go for a string of lights on your plants or as a canopy to create a beautiful ambient setting that you won’t get enough of.
 Lanterns and lots of candlelight are probably my favorite type of ambient lights for any outdoor space.
 Now, if your space is large enough, then more lights may be in order as path guides.